stijsseling/community-widgets/README.md

 * [Glance F1](https://github.com/SkyAllinott/glance-F1) by @SkyAllinott - Adds user customization to widget by @abaza738 like local timezones, a track map, and more.
 * [iCal (ICS) Calendar List](https://github.com/AWildLeon/Glance-iCal-Events) by @AWildLeon - List a ICS File's upcoming events (Like [Google Calendar List](widgets/google-calendar-list-by-anant-j/README.md))
 * [linktiles](https://github.com/haondt/linktiles/) by @haondt - display your linkding bookmarks in a configurable mosaic
+* [qBittorrent Statistic](https://github.com/Panonim/qbwrapper) by @panonim - Display file statistics as they are being downloaded.
 * [Restic snapshot](https://github.com/not-first/restic-glance-extension) by @not-first - show the most recent snapshot and storage stats of a restic repo
 * [Kubernetes nodes and apps](https://github.com/lukasdietrich/glance-k8s) by @lukasdietrich - List Kubernetes nodes and applications.
 Also including helm charts